A theoretical analysis of mass scaling techniques: Numerical validation

 \subsection{Ad hoc local SMS}

 The global behavior of the methods of Olovsson et al. \cite{olovsson2005selective} and Hoffmann et al. \cite{hoffmann2023finite} is closely tied to the element constructions.
 For illustrating it, we first consider a single thin linear hexahedral element of size $1 \times 1 \times 10^{-3}$, whose Young modulus, Poisson ratio and density are $E=207$ GPa, $\nu=0.3$ and $\rho=7800$ kg/m\textsuperscript{3}, respectively.
 The element (lumped) mass matrix $M_e$ is a scalar matrix such that the eigenvectors of $(K_e,M_e)$ are simply eigenvectors of the stiffness matrix.
 For the method of Olovsson et al., all eigenvectors $\mathbf{u}_k$ for $k=7,8,\dots,m$ (i.e. $\mathbf{u}_k \in \mathbb{R}^m \setminus \ker(K_e)$) are also generalized eigenvectors of $(\overline{M}_e, M_e)$ since they are in the kernel of $I_3 \otimes \mathbf{e}\mathbf{e}^T$.
-The associated eigenvalues are $1+\frac{8}{7}\beta$ according to \cref{eq: element_eig_olovsson} and it follows from \cref{lem: common_eigenvector} that the eigenvalues of the scaled matrix pair are
+The associated eigenvalues are $1+\frac{8}{7}\beta$ according to \cref{eq: element_eig_olovsson} and it follows from \Cref{lem: common_eigenvector} that the eigenvalues of the scaled matrix pair are

 is the Rayleigh quotient.
 In this case, the perturbation scales down all eigenvalues uniformly and therefore preserves the eigenvalue ordering (i.e. $i_k=k$) for $k \geq 7$.
-These results are shown graphically in \cref{fig: 3D_Elasticity_plate_FEM_Olovsson_eig_element} for $\beta=1$ and confirm our theoretical findings.
+These results are shown graphically in \Cref{fig: 3D_Elasticity_plate_FEM_Olovsson_eig_element} for $\beta=1$ and confirm our theoretical findings.
 The results are far more interesting when considering the method of Hoffmann et al. Also in this case it turns out all eigenvectors of $(K_e,M_e)$ are eigenvectors of $(\overline{M}_e,M_e)$.
-The engineers' deep understanding of the deformation modes, which are eigenvectors of the stiffness matrix, certainly guided the construction of the scaling matrix.
+The deep understanding of the deformation modes from engineering practice certainly guided the construction of the scaling matrix.
 These modes bear different names and are carefully listed and grouped in \citep[][Figure 3]{cocchetti2013selective}.
-Applying \cref{lem: common_eigenvector} once again, we deduce that
+Applying \Cref{lem: common_eigenvector} once again, we deduce that